unusualnemo/unusualnemo.github.io/docs/immersion.md

 this can get difficult because trying to focus on something that you don't understand can be a pain. especially when you are aware that you could be reading/watching something that you do understand.

-> rewatching or rereading something you've already seen or read in your natural language can help you stay engaged.
+> rewatching or rereading something you've already seen or read in your native language can help you stay engaged.

 > it can be really helpful to listen while you're reading too!
 >
-> i like to listen to an audiobook while i'm reading the same [[español#reading (and listening along)|book]], for instance.
+> i like to listen to an audiobook while i'm reading the same book ([[español#reading (and listening along)]]), for instance.

+it is recommended that you try to incorporate both intensive and free flow immersion.

 ### intensive

+looking up every word so that you understand as much as possible. this can be great for learning vocab and grammar.

+i say 'as much as possible' because even if you know the definition of every word of a sentence, you may still not understand the overall meaning of the sentence. that's okay, just skip that sentence!

+> i am reminded that when i was a kid watching cartoons in my native language, i still didn't necessarily understand all the jokes and references until i was older. try to be okay with not getting it yet!

 ### free flow

+free flow is great for acquisition ([[=language learning#language acquisition theory]]). instead of pausing the immersion, you just let your brain process as it comes.

 ## passive immersion